 However, if you are a non-premium member paying the full $20 sticker price, the value proposition gets a little thin.
 A 4-minute, one-way video with muffled audio and zero chance for follow-up questions is a tough pill to swallow when you look at traditional lesson math.
 For comparison, a local club down the road from me offers a comprehensive, 40-minute, 1-on-1 private lesson with a coach for $85.

 If you just need a fast, convenient check-up on a specific fault, 18Birdies delivers a solid product.
-But if the developers want to elevate this feature, they need to actually add the text box they hint at so users can provide critical context, and implement a basic quality-check system for the coaches’ audio files.
+But if the developers want to elevate this feature, they should implement a basic quality-check system for coach audio and continue improving the overall presentation quality of the video responses.